Chapter 15: Rachel’s Attempt to Confront Nicole Backfires.

 “Isn’t this nice Rachel?
 It’s been eons since the two of us had a chat face-to-face.
 How is your mother doing?”

 Nicole sat watching Rachel nod off.
-As a former nurse, she knew that if she kept Rachel there long enough the sedative effects of whatever she had ingested would overtake her.
-She watched with amusement as Rachel lost her battle to stay awake.
-Nicole waited a moment to ensure that Rachel was out cold.
-She pulled a small box from the pocket of her robe and opened it on the table, pulled out and applied a tourniquet to Rachel’s arm, selected a small syringe and deftly withdrew blood.
-She removed the tourniquet and was straightening up when Thomas strode in.
-He glanced their way as he walked to the refrigerator and paused for a double take of the needle and Rachel slumped forward in the chair.
+As a former nurse, she knew that if she kept Rachel there long enough, the sedative effects of whatever she had ingested would overtake her.
+She watched with amusement, as Rachel lost her battle to stay awake.
+Nicole waited a moment longer, to ensure that Rachel was out cold, before pulling a small box from the pocket of her robe and moved to bend over her, rolling up Rachel’s sleeve.
+She straightened up and hurriedly closed the box, when Thomas strode into the kitchen.
+He glanced their way, on his way to the refrigerator and paused for a double-take of the box in her hand and Rachel slumped forward in the chair.

 “She’s out cold.
 Did you drug her?”

-“What is wrong with you?
-First, you think I killed her and then you assume that I drugged her.
-You couldn’t tell she was on something when you picked her up earlier?”
+“What’s wrong with you?
+First, you assume I killed her and then you assume that I drugged her.
+You couldn’t tell she was on something, when you picked her up earlier?”

-“Well, yeah, but Rachel always gets her buzz on.
-I figured she’d just had a snoot full of something.
-What’s with the needle?”
+“Well yeah, but Rachel always gets her buzz on.
+I figured she just had a snoot-full of something.
+Tell me you’re not injecting her with something that’s gonna make her sick too.”

 “Why?
 She can’t hear us.”

-Nicole took her time putting everything back in the box and stowing it in her robe, buying herself time to think of an acceptable explanation.
+Nicole took her time securing the closed box with a rubber band and stowing it in her robe, buying herself time to think of an acceptable explanation.
 She grabbed his arm and he allowed himself to be led into the dining room.
 Thomas braced himself.
-If they had to leave the room then whatever she was going to say couldn’t be good.
-Where the hell did she get a syringe?
-Who keeps that sort of thing around the house?
-She was a nurse at one time but that was years ago.
+If they had to leave the room, then whatever she was going to say couldn’t be good.
+He still felt dumbfounded.

 “I saw that, but what I don’t know is why.”

-“Why are you so concerned about Rachel?
-If she wants to drink and drug then that’s her problem.”
+“Why are you suddenly so concerned about Rachel?
+If she wants to drink and drug, then that’s her problem.”

 “I think she’s pregnant.”